Auto Brewery Syndrome Advocacy and Research

 This website is not intended as a substitute for medical advice from your doctor or another primary healthcare provider.
 If you think you have a medical condition, you should seek treatment from a licensed healthcare provider.
 There is no guarantee, either explicit or implicit, that information on this website is accurate or up-to-date.
 You must make your own decisions about your care.
 Be healthy!

 We are here to help.
-Our non-profit provides advocacy for patients and caregivers, education for healthcare providers, and research into causes and cures for auto-brewery syndrome.
+Our non-profit provides advocacy for patients and caregivers, education for healthcare providers and legal teams, and research into causes and cures for auto-brewery syndrome.

 Auto brewery syndrome (ABS) is also known as gut fermentation, auto-intoxication, endogenous ethanol, drunkenness disease, and 酩酊 書 meitei sho.
 ABS starts with an overgrowth of fermenting yeast or bacteria somewhere in the gut, from mouth to rectum, and sometimes even in the urinary bladder.
 The fermenting organisms turn carbohydrates and sugars into ethyl alcohol that goes into the bloodstream and makes the person drunk.
 Often, the person is intoxicated well over the legal limit.